SimonFinney/offset/content/questions.md

   - title: Check Suspicious Email Links?
     description: 'Before clicking, do you check email links from unknown senders?'
-    feedback: "Be cautious clicking links or opening attachments, even from friends if it's an unexpected email or a chain letter.
+    feedback: "Be cautious clicking links or opening attachments, even from friends if it’s an unexpected email or a chain letter.
 When in doubt, delete it."
     answers:
       - 'Yes'
       - 'No'
     correct_answer: 'Yes'

-  - title: Bank Login Same as Social Login?
+  - title: Bank Login Same as Social?
     description: 'Is your social login and password the same as your online banking login and password?'
     feedback: "It’s hard to keep track of different passwords, but that’s what a password manager is for.
 You shouldn’t be reusing passwords, period."
     answers: